 - 1. Perform duties of President if he/she is not able to serve. - 2.
-Serve as Chairperson of the Program Committee and in this capacity shall:

-a) During December and January, arrange for program planning meeting in conjunction with the Executive Committee meeting during the WSSA meeting in February and again in March at the convention site, if deemed necessary.
+Serve as Chairperson of the Program Committee and in this capacity shall: - a) During December and January, arrange for program planning meeting in conjunction with the WSSA meeting in February and again in March at the convention site, if deemed necessary.
 Determine which of the Society officers and sectional chairpersons need to attend the program planning meeting.
 Make use of electronic mail and telephone facilities including telephone conference calls among officers or sectional chairpersons to accomplish Society business.
-Brief meetings with newly elected sectional chairpersons at the current conference are encouraged. b) Conduct program planning activities and present a format and theme for program for consideration by the Committee.
+Brief meetings with newly elected sectional chairpersons at the current conference are encouraged. - b) Conduct program planning activities and present a format and theme for program for consideration by the Committee.
 Consult with the Program Committee concerning the General Session, Symposia, the Banquet Program, and the Sectional Programs.
-Collaborate with Sectional Program Chairpersons to develop symposia and invitational papers.

-c) Confirm and/or appoint Sectional Program Chairpersons and ascertain that all Sectional Program Chairpersons understand their responsibilities in developing the program.

-d) In July, extend the call for papers and posters in coordination with Communications Editor.

-e) Develop the program for the General Session and each sectional program of the meetings with the assistance of the Program Committee.
+Collaborate with Sectional Program Chairpersons to develop symposia and invitational papers. - c) Confirm and/or appoint Sectional Program Chairpersons and ascertain that all Sectional Program Chairpersons understand their responsibilities in developing the program. - d) In July, extend the call for papers and posters in coordination with Communications Editor. - e) Develop the program for the General Session and each sectional program of the meetings with the assistance of the Program Committee. - f) Consult with the Local Arrangements Committee, President, and various committees concerning the Banquet Program and other meal functions. - g) At the earliest possible date, advise the Local Arrangements Committee on the meeting room needs, including time of beginning and ending of each function, type of function, estimated seating capacity required, visual aids, public address and other special equipment.
+The Local Arrangements Committee should assist in making the final room assignments.